ozantunca/locally/README.md

 [![npm version](https://badge.fury.io/js/locallyjs.svg)](https://www.npmjs.org/package/locallyjs)
 [![Travis](https://travis-ci.org/ozantunca/locally.svg?branch=master)](https://travis-ci.org/ozantunca/locally)

-Locally is a localStorage manager that supports expirable values with TTL and compresses them using LZW.
+Locally is a localStorage manager that supports expirable items with timeout values and saves space by compressing them using LZW algorithm.
 W3C specification suggest 5MB of quota for every origin.
-Even though it's not a must, browsers tend to stay around that number thus giving our site that is exhaustible in the long run.
+Even though it's not a must, browsers tend to stay around that number thus giving our site an exhaustible storage in the long run.
 Locally's TTL support will take care of that.
 Locally works much like a caching software (e.g. Redis)

 ### Features